suryagits/fbProfileDemo/README.md

 # fbProfileDemo
-A snmall application that makes use of facebook API to fetch relevant user data.
+A small application that makes use of facebook API to fetch relevant user data.

 ## Getting Started
 Install GIT bash or any other GIT client that helps type bash commands.